 9. Business Banking Switch Marketing information

-By registering your details on the Business Banking Switch website you are agreeing to be contacted about Business Banking Switch only by mail, phone, email and other forms of electronic communication in line with your chosen contact channel.
-Your normal marketing preferences for RBS won’t be affected and you’ll not be opted in to wider marketing.
+By opting into marketing on the Business Banking Switch website you are agreeing to be contacted about Business Banking Switch by mail, phone, email, online prompt within your account and other forms of electronic communication in line with your chosen contact channel.
+Your normal marketing preferences for RBS won’t be affected and you will not be opted in to wider marketing.
 If you change your mind about how you would like to be contacted or you no longer wish to receive Business Banking Switch marketing, you can tell us anytime by visiting https://businessbankingswitch.rbs.co.uk/unsubscribe, calling 0800 151 2980 or speaking to your relationship manager.

 If you would like to change your general RBS contact preferences please tell us by contacting us at https://www.rbs.co.uk/personal/unsubscribe.ashx, speaking to your relationship manager or calling us on 0800 151 2980.

 RBS will not share your information with third parties for their own marketing purposes without your permission.

 10.1 We will contact you with information relevant to you about Business Banking Switch (including updated information about how we process your personal information), by a variety of means including via online banking, mobile banking, email, online prompt, text message, post and/or telephone.
 If at any point in the future you change your contact details you should tell us promptly about those changes.

 10.2 We may monitor or record calls, emails, text messages or other communications in accordance with applicable laws for the purposes outlined in Schedule A - Purposes of Processing.